bepuca/azureml-scaffolding/README.md

 6. It is recommended to delete the `example_experiment` folder and keep only your own.
 The folder aims to show examples of the most commonly needed things (like referencing a dataset or logging a metric).
 7. Remove the existing functionality in `./src/common`.
+Remove also the contents of the folder `./src/<your_experiment_name>/common`.
 The provided code is just an example.

 ### Creating experiments
 [[back to the top]](#navigation)